WA4GEG's Mail Order* Yaesu FT-1000MP/Mk-V/Mk-V Field Repair

 WA4GEG's home brew ham gear page

-Personal and professional repair service by Byron Campbell, ham call WA4GEG and FCC Commercial Radio Telephone licensed.
+Personal and professional mail order repair service by Byron Campbell, ham call WA4GEG and FCC Commercial Radio Telephone licensed.
 If you want your transceiver repaired right the first time around, then my service is for you.
 After repair your rig will be burned in for 48 hours and undergo on the air testing to insure proper operation.
 All radio gear is treated with TLC and serviced in a "non-smoking" environment.
+That also means, "no heavy smoker equipment repair, please".
+Amateur Radio License Class Requirement: General and above, now that Technician-Plus has been deprecated

 E-mail communication is relied upon exclusively and is a qualification for doing business with this repair facility.
 E-mail is exceptionally handy in that it provides a written record of all client communication.